 Second, for varying $q$ levels, however, the CoVaR and VaR have similar trends within the same institution.
 As illustrated in Figure \ref{fig:quantile}, for institute 2, its CoVaR and VaR are very close at all levels; for institute 1, CoVaR and VaR also exhibit a similar trend as the tail probability varies.
-This is a new observation, which suggests that the co-risk of an individual institute may be well explained by its individual risk and an individual-specific factor measuring the strength of co-dependence.
-More precisely, our simulation results impose a more general hypothesis that is worth to validate empirically: the relation between CoVaR and VaR is individual-specific at all risk levels $CoVaR_q^j \approx \beta^j VaR_q^j + \alpha^j$ for all $q$, rather than cross-sectionally $CoVaR_q^j \approx \beta_q VaR_q^j + \alpha_q$ for all $j$.
+This is a new observation that suggests that an individual institute's co-risk may be well explained by its individual risk and an individual-specific factor measuring the strength of co-dependence.
+More precisely, our simulation results impose a more general hypothesis that is worth validating empirically: the relation between CoVaR and VaR is individual-specific at all risk levels $CoVaR_q^j \approx \beta^j VaR_q^j + \alpha^j$ for all $q$, rather than cross-sectionally $CoVaR_q^j \approx \beta_q VaR_q^j + \alpha_q$ for all $j$.
 Such relation is discussed and derived in \cite{adrian2016covar} under the joint normal distribution for random variables.
-Here we propose it for bi-variate processes.
+Here, we propose it for bi-variate processes.
 Moreover, the individual-specific feature $\beta^j$ could be used as an analogy to beta in classical CAPM, measuring the risk in one institute exposed to the whole financial market.